MGM Rewards Mastercard: Poor Earnings, Clunky Platform, Inefficient Redemptions

 MGM Mastercard Points may be redeemed for Slot Dollars or MGM Rewards Points.
 You can redeem MGM Mastercard Points for MGM Rewards Points by visiting the MGM Rewards desk.

-However, this isn’t intuitive on the platform.
-Their marketing copy, and the simple act of calling them “MGM Mastercard Points”, seems to imply you’ll have some control on their path to your MGM Rewards account.
+This isn’t intuitive on the platform.
+Their marketing copy, and the simple act of calling them “MGM Mastercard Points”, seem to imply you’ll have some control of their path to your MGM Rewards account.
 You don’t for now.

 Who is this card for?

-I suppose if you’re an MGM fanboy who gets dreadfully close to the next status and needs a tier credit boost, whatever that’s worth to you, perhaps this is the card for you.
-Or if you’re a local who doesn’t mind adding a free card to their portfolio just for some free parking.
+If you routinely come close to Gold status and need a tier credit boost, this is a card worth considering. perhaps this is the card for you.
+Or if you’re a local or frequent visitor who doesn’t mind adding a free card to their portfolio just for some free parking and a few jump-the-line benefits.

 It’s tempting to pinpoint where you like to stay and play and get the accompanying card to supplement.
-But casino cards betray the tenor of the businesses that bear their name.
-They tend to be bland, poorly executed products.
+But casino cards tend to be bland, poorly executed products.
 The MGM Rewards Mastercard is no exception.

 Clunker